Thailand investigates deadly petrochemical estate blast

 Explosions sparked a fire at a chemical factory at the sprawling Map Ta Phut complex - Thailand's biggest industrial estate - on Saturday, forcing the evacuation of thousand of people and workers from the area in Rayong province, about 180 km (110 miles) east of Bangkok.

-The Bangkok Synthetics plant, 20-percent owned by Thailand's largest industrial group, Siam Cement Pcl, produces butadiene and other raw materials used in the manufacturing of synthetic rubbers and plastic resins.
+The Bangkok Synthetics plant, 20-percent owned by Thailand's largest industrial group, Siam Cement Pcl (SCC.BK), produces butadiene and other raw materials used in the manufacturing of synthetic rubbers and plastic resins.

 The blaze has been extinguished and many evacuees have returned home, said Verapong Chaiperm, governor of the Industrial Estate Authority of Thailand, confirming the number of dead and wounded.